What Is Online Learning?

 Before contacting the Office of Higher Education, you must first exhaust the school’s internal grievance or complaint procedures.
 These policies are published in the HCC Catalog and Student Handbook, and are included above.
 Once you have pursued your concerns using the HCC’s procedures, and have not reached a mutually agreeable resolution, you may proceed with filing a formal complaint with the Office of Higher Education.
 To do so, complete an Initial Review form and send it to or mail it to the address at the top of the form.

 Licensure vary by state.
-For more information about licensure, please visit State Authorization and Complaints.
+For more information about licensure, please visit State Authorizations and Disclosures.